khiwniti/flux-seo-scribe-craft/PLAYGROUND-INSTALL.md

    - Find "Flux SEO Scribe Craft"
    - Click "Activate"

-### Method 2: Using Plugin Upload (If Available)
+### Method 2: Using Minimal Version (Recommended for Playground)

-1. **Download the Plugin**
-   - Download `flux-seo-scribe-craft-wordpress-plugin.zip` from this repository

-2. **Upload to WordPress Playground**
+For better compatibility with WordPress Playground's limitations:

+1. **Create a Minimal Plugin File**
-   - In WordPress Playground, go to **Plugins → Add New → Upload Plugin**
+   - In WordPress Playground, go to **Plugins → Plugin Editor**
+   - Click "Select plugin to edit" and choose "Create New"
+   - Name your plugin "Flux SEO Minimal"
+   - Copy the content of `flux-seo-minimal.php` into the editor
+   - Click "Update File"

+2. **Add CSS File**
+   - Create a new file named `flux-seo-style.css`
-   - Choose the downloaded zip file
+   - Copy the content from the provided CSS file
-   - Click "Install Now"
+   - Click "Update File"

+3. **Activate the Plugin**
+   - Go to **Plugins → Installed Plugins**
+   - Find "Flux SEO Minimal"
-   - Click "Activate Plugin"
+   - Click "Activate"

 ## Testing the Plugin